kree-nickm/Moon-Mod-Tools/README.md

 * **logChannelId** - The snowflake ID of the channel where messages are to be logged.

 ### modmail
-***WORK IN PROGRESS*** Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and anonymously interact with the user.
+Allows users to send reports to the moderation team as a whole, and allows the moderation team to discuss their reports and anonymously interact with the user.
 Options:
 * **mailChannelId** - The snowflake ID of the channel where modmail report threads will be created for mods to discuss the report.
 Must be a forum channel.
+* **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores users and their modmail tickets, to make looking them up easier.
+Default: `modmail.sqlite`